Aboriginal, environmental groups to sue Canada over Petronas LNG project

 Knox said the project would be one of the largest sources of climate pollution in Canada, even if it met the conditions imposed by the government.

-The Gitanyow and Gitwilgoots aboriginal communities have similar concerns and said they will sue Canada for failing to meaningfully engage with the groups before granting the approval.
+The Gitanyow and Gitwilgoots aboriginal communities have expressed similar concerns and said they would sue Canada for failing to meaningfully engage with the groups before granting the approval.

-"They totally ignored whatever we put forward to them," on salmon destruction and climate change, Glen Williams, chief of the Gitanyow told Reuters.
+"They totally ignored whatever we put forward to them," on salmon destruction and climate change, Glen Williams, chief of the Gitanyow, told Reuters.

 The Petronas-led project plans to liquefy natural gas at a facility in the district of Port Edward, British Columbia, about 1,600 km (1,000 miles) northwest of Vancouver.
 It would then export about 12 million tonnes a year of LNG to consumers in Asia.

-Firms in China, India, Japan and Brunei are minority stakeholders in the project.
+Companies in China, India, Japan and Brunei are minority stakeholders in the project.

-Both the groups say they are confident of a decision in their favor, especially after the approval for Enbridge Inc's Northern Gateway oil pipeline was overturned in June.
+Both groups said they were confident of a decision in their favor, especially after the approval for Enbridge Inc's Northern Gateway oil pipeline was overturned in June.
 The Federal Court of Appeal said the government failed in its duty to consult with aboriginal groups.

-Canada's former Conservative government in 2014 approved Northern Gateway.
-But after the approval lawsuits were filed seeking to overturn the decision.
+Canada's former Conservative government in 2014 approved Northern Gateway, but after the approval lawsuits were filed seeking to overturn the decision.

-Aboriginal group leader Williams said they are relying on the Enbridge case for a positive ruling.
+Aboriginal group leader Williams said they were relying on the Enbridge case for a positive ruling.

 "(The lawsuits) put the project at extreme risk," he said.

 Petronas is weighing its options given soft LNG prices and a weakening economic basis for the project, Reuters reported last month.
-Sources said it is considering selling its majority stake, though Petronas denied it was mulling such an action.
+Sources said it was considering selling its majority stake, though Petronas denied it was mulling such an action.

-Dwight Newman, Canada Research Chair of Indigenous Rights at the University of Saskatchewan, said while the case is before the court, Petronas would need to consider whether it wants to proceed with the project if there is a decision against them.
+Dwight Newman, Canada Research Chair of Indigenous Rights at the University of Saskatchewan, said that while the case was before the court, Petronas would need to consider whether it wanted to proceed with the project if there was a decision against them.

 "The indigenous claims are tending to see more success (than the environmental claims) but in part that's because the law is less defined and because indigenous communities have constitutional rights," he said.

-(Reporting by A. Ananthalakshmi; Additional reporting by Nia Williams in CALGARY and David Ljunggren in OTTAWA; Editing by Christian Schmollinger)
+Reporting by A. Ananthalakshmi; Additional reporting by Nia Williams in CALGARY and David Ljunggren in OTTAWA; Editing by Christian Schmollinger, Toni Reinhold